SmartyNotchy/FCP-Docs/docs/source/player.rst

 ------------

 The ``BattlePlayer`` class represents the state of the player during a battle.
-It has the following definition:
+It has roughly the following definition:

 .. code-block:: py